noir-lang/noir/docs/docs/explanations/00_noir/13_traits.md

 ## Default Method Implementations

 A trait can also have default implementations of its methods by giving a body to the desired functions.
 Note that this body must be valid for all types that may implement the trait.
-Resultingly, the only valid operations on `self` will be operations valid for any type or other operations on the trait itself.
+As a result, the only valid operations on `self` will be operations valid for any type or other operations on the trait itself.

 ```rust